yeoman/yeoman.io/app/generators.md

 }];
 ```

-Next, you'll see something you'll start seeing a lot more of-- magic.
-Helper methods given to you from the Yeoman Generator itself.
+Next you'll see something you'll start seeing a lot more of-- magic.
+Helper methods given to you by the Yeoman Generator itself.

 ```js
 this.prompt(prompts, function (props) {